Roberto Cofresí

 Roberto Cofresí y Ramírez de Arellano (Note: During his lifetime his name was frequently confused, giving rise to variants including Roverto Cofresin, Roverto Cufresín, Ruberto Cofresi, Rovelto Cofusci, Cofresy, Cofrecín, Cofreci, Coupherseing, Couppersing, Koffresi, Confercin, Confersin, Cofresin, Cofrecis, Cofreín, Cufresini, and Corfucinas.)
-(June 17, 1791 – March 29, 1825), better known as El Pirata Cofresí, was a Puerto Rican pirate.
+(June 17, 1791 – March 29, 1825), also known as El Pirata Cofresí, was a Puerto Rican pirate.
 He was born into a noble family, but the political and economic difficulties faced by the island as a colony of the Spanish Empire during the regional independence wars against the metropole meant that his household was poor.
-Cofresí worked at sea from an early age which familiarized him with the region's geography, but it provided only a modest salary, and he eventually decided to abandon the sailor's life and became a pirate.
+Cofresí worked at sea from an early age, which familiarized him with the region's geography, but provided him with only a modest salary.
+He eventually decided to abandon the sailor's life and become a pirate.
 He had previous links to land-based criminal activities, but the reason for Cofresí's change of vocation is unknown; historians speculate that he may have worked as a privateer aboard El Scipión, a ship owned by one of his cousins.